JB1984/Vigenere/README.md

 <b>The passage to encrypt/decrypt</b>.

-You can take a look at this rather quick YouTube video to see the basics of what we are doing in our code
+You can take a look at this rather quick YouTube video to see the basics of how Vigenere ciphers work.

 https://www.youtube.com/watch?v=0Pm2PrxmU38